 - Swabs are not required routinely but may be necessary in cases where there is erosive disease to exclude infection such as candidiasis or herpes simplex.

-- Consider autoimmunity screen and thyroid function tests if symptoms are present.
+- Blood tests: current evidence and guidelines advise that an autoantibody screen to look for associated autoimmune disease is useful only if there are clinical features to suggest an autoimmune disorder.
+Consider autoimmunity screen and thyroid function tests if symptoms are present.
 There is no evidence to support testing for autoantibodies without a clinical indication.

 - Various other skin, genital or mucosal conditions, including: